 WAC aims to provide practical support in the form of food, household and personal goods to disadvantaged Australians who have been identified by local community centres, charities and government agencies,

 Joanna Karalis founded We All Care in 2017.
-She recognised a need for an support matching service for agencies to provide acute household & personal items (including white goods & furniture) as well as food & clothing for their clients.
-In addition she saw that many Australian's struggle daily so she instigated WE ALL CARE Day's at the housing estates where her team distributes food, second hand clothing and household good; and cleaning and personal hygiene products.
+She recognised a need for a support matching service for agencies to provide acute household & personal items (including white goods & furniture) as well as food & clothing for their clients.
+In addition she saw many Australian's struggle daily so she instigated WE ALL CARE Day's at the housing estates where her volunteer team distributes food, second hand clothing and household good; and cleaning and personal hygiene products.
 Joanna also sources new gifts for Mother’s Day, Father’s Day and Christmas, which her team diligently wraps.

 Joanna relies on her dedicated volunteers and members to crowdsource new and second hand goods for her clients and run the Bunnings BBQ's - which is their major source of funding